CannerCMS/docs.canner.io/docs/schema-overview.md

 ### Why

 JSX lets developers declare schema in a declarative and intuitive way.
+JSX is like XML but with more powerful abilities of Javascript such as import modules, declare variables, function calls, and [more](why-jsx.md).

 ```js
 // jsx